Why does nothing happen when I tap the padlock button on an Apple device?

 In Special Words, why are some of the buttons disabled?

 This is the intended behaviour if you have disabled editing in the app's settings.
 If you re-enable editing, these buttons will be enabled again.
-This and other settings are described in the User Guide for iOS and the User Guide for Android.
+This and other settings are described in the User Guide.

 How can I prevent my child from accidentally deleting and rearranging things?